odoo/documentation/accounting/bank/feeds/ofx.rst

 electronic exchange of financial data between financial institutions, businesses and consumers via the Internet.

-With Odoo, you can download an OFX file from your bank or accounting software and import it directly in your Odoo instance.
+With Twenty20, you can download an OFX file from your bank or accounting software and import it directly in your Twenty20 instance.
 This will create all bank statements.

 .. tip::